Veterinary Medical Center - Phase 1

 It will provide a rich learning environment for the nation’s largest veterinary residency program, including the world’s largest for diagnostic.
 From behavior medicine to cardiology, more than 30 clinical specialties will be supported by an extensive complement of clinical laboratories, to underpin the comprehensive and innovative patient care advantage of the Veterinary Medical Center.

-The planning for the new UC Davis Veterinary Medical Center has identified nine project groupings for construction, with the All Species Imaging Center, Large Animal Support Facility, Livestock and Field Service Center, and Equine Performance Center included in Phase I of the construction plan.
+The planning for the new UC Davis Veterinary Medical Center has identified nine project groupings for construction, with the All Species Imaging Center, Large Animal Support Facility, Livestock and Field Services Center, and Equine Performance Rehabilitation Center included in Phase I of the construction plan.

 The Equine Surgery and Critical Care Center, Remodeled Small Animal Clinic Examination Rooms, Small Animal Clinic East Wing, Small Animal Clinic West Wing, and Community Practice Consolidation will be built in later phases of the project.